Category Archives: Travel

 Continue reading

-August 2023 South Hill Connection Newsletter.
-In this edition:
+April 2024 South Hill Connection Newsletter.

-• New advertisers, see all our Advertisers here
+• All our local Advertisers here

 As well as the on line newsletter we also offer a print copy which can be delivered to you within the parish.
 We love your feedback and articles email to editor@south-hill or call Ali on 07305 044049.

-You can follow us on our new FACEBOOK Group the FACEBOOK South Hill Parish page will hibernate.
-You can share posts of interest, lost cats and dogs, for sale or wanted items…
+You can follow us on our South Hill Parish FACEBOOK Group Where you can share posts of interest, lost cats and dogs, for sale or wanted items…

 THANK YOU, AND ENJOY READING THE NEWSLETTER.